|

-Frosted Orange Easy Cake Mix Cookies
+Frosted Orange Cake Mix Cookies

-How To Make Easy Cake Mix Cookies
+How To Make Orange Cake Mix Cookies

 It starts with a box of Duncan Hines Orange Supreme Cake Mix.
 It’s the best one that I’ve tried for this recipe.
 This flavor can be hard to find in stores, but you can purchase this cake mix on Amazon for convenience.

-If you want to be more of a purist with this recipe, you can always use an organic or whole grain boxed cake mix version.
+If you want to be more of a purist with this recipe, you can always use an organic or whole-grain boxed cake mix version.
 I’m sure that orange would be hard to find, but vanilla would work well.
 However, I can’t guarantee the same results with a different product.

 Always go for fresh orange juice and orange zest for the best flavor.
 I highly recommend using a Microplane grater for this, because it creates a fine zest that blends well in the batter and frosting.